siobahnschuck/ding/README.md

 ### **_Future Updates_**

-- [ ] Restraunts in your area instead of cooking
+- [ ] Find restaurants in your area
 - [ ] Text me a grocery list
 - [ ] Favorite Recipes